APPLICATIONS ARE NOW OPEN

 Upon completing our Fellowship program, our Fellows will be invited to become our alumni, and play an active role in nurturing the next generation of Fellows.

-Compassion for the marginalized and passion for applying legal skills and knowledge in serving public interest – Willing to stretch oneself to serve people who lack access to resources or are among the disadvantaged groups in society; eager to use legal knowledge and skills to bridge the gap in accessing justice for all.
+Compassion for the marginalised and passion for applying legal skills and knowledge in serving public interest – Willing to stretch oneself to serve people who lack access to resources or are among the disadvantaged groups in society; eager to use legal knowledge and skills to bridge the gap in accessing justice for all.

 TIME MANAGEMENT SKILLS